coders4help/volunteer_planner/README_DOCKER.md

 docker compose stop
 ```

-#### 4.2 Modify configuration
+#### 6.2 Modify configuration

-Please don't ddjust the configuration in `docker-compose.yml` to reflect your desired docker changes.
+Please don't adjust the configuration in `docker-compose.yml` to reflect your desired docker changes.

 Please use `docker-compose.override.yml` instead.
 It's untracked by git, so neither your modifications will be
 accidentally committed, not will any change in repository overwrite your configuration.⌃